VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 • Slit-lamp examination

-• OCT imaging of the optic nerve / nerve fiber layer
+• OCT imaging of the optic nerve and nerve fibre layer

 • Visual field testing